 Posts from July 2010

-Not very original, but appropriate nonetheless as the Bee is the symbol of my home city of Manchester, birthplace of the Industrial Revolution.
-This post begins and ends with Bees.
 The mosaic on the left can be found at the entrance of Manchester Town Hall and represents the hive of industry the city became.
 Not to mention the pollution and deplorable working and living conditions.
+Read more ›››

 Darling daughter was on the phone on Friday full of plans for her first weekend proper in Cape Town, briefly a Cajun supper that evening prepared by one of the American girls at the hostel, a winery trip on Saturday and a visit to Robben Island today.